Study environment

 - showing consideration for your fellow students

-- making suggestions for improvement about the study environment, for example to your programme director or teacher.
+- making suggestions for improvements to the study environment, for example to your programme director or teacher.

 Cheating, disturbance and harassment